 Hilarious, too, is their boast (threat) that the device can order your milk or other food.
 Complete idiocy.
 It may be tied into an initiative where the grocers have guaranteed deliveries.
 You can imagine how that will affect prices when people are locked in to food supplier contracts.

 They want to regulate your house lighting, your computer usage, and your TV to stop “over-consumption.”
 More important to certain snoops, is to use all this regulation as a spying technique, so they know what you’re doing at all times.

 “PHASING OUT” PERSONAL COMPUTERS

-Here’s an interesting idea they’re thinking on: They want to slowly “phase out” laptops and computers.
-It probably isn’t any more likely than phasing out telephones and TVs, but the computer industry has slowed to a no-growth situation, so it will stabilize and stagnate to an extent, meaning they’re going to have trouble finding new profitability.
-To that end, they’re doing their gimmicks, like making the batteries in laptops very hard to replace, and cheapening the machines, like by removing the DVD drive, which was never a quality piece from the beginning.
-One article did make a case that Apple will phase out the Mac.
+Here’s an interesting idea: They want to slowly “phase out” laptops and computers.
+It probably isn’t any more likely than phasing out telephones and TVs.
+But the computer industry has slowed to a no-growth situation, so it will stabilize and stagnate to an extent.
+That means they’re going to have trouble finding increased profitability.
+To that end, they’re cheapening everything, like making the batteries in laptops very hard to replace, and removing the DVD drive, which was never a quality piece from the beginning.
+One article made a case that Apple will phase out the Mac.

-As mentioned, the laptop could be merged with the phone, with a little bit more miniaturization, and using a small built-in projector, in place of a panel monitor, with the keyboard projected as well.
-That would make sense as a REAL portable.
+There’s a bright side if the laptop can be merged with the cellphone, applying a little bit more miniaturization.
+Using small built-in projectors, in place of a panel monitor and keyboard, would make sense as a real portable.